 - In another, a paramilitary shoots an RPG (a weapon he didn't realise isn't point-and-shoot) from a car, and the exhaust shatters the opposite window.
 The CSI team, however, knows what to do with broken glass.

-- And in yet another episode, one of the bad guys gets a black eye from the rocket launcher shoving the sight into his face.
-Despite showing the blast.
-So we get the back blast, but not the actual purpose, or the recoilless part.
+- In the another episode, one of the bad guys gets a black eye from the rocket launcher shoving the sight into his face.

 - In an episode of Bugs, a bad guy is killed by standing on the "right" end of a timed missile launching ramp.

 - In the Doctor Who story "Remembrance of the Daleks", keep an eye on the wall behind Ace when she fires an RPG at a Dalek.
 The scorch mark is clear proof that these were the days before CGI.
 Or, you know, decent budget.

 - In an episode of Miami Vice, a criminal is seen visibly reacting to recoil from a stinger missile.
 However, the backblast can be seen from it, and the others present have already moved a safe distance away in preparation for it.